Christian Reder

-Kristiaan Reuder or Christian Reder (1656 – 1729) was a German painter who travelled to Rome.
+Kristiaan Reuder or Christian Reder (1656 – 1729) was a German painter who travelled to Rome, Papal States, where he then lived for several years.

 He was born in Leipzig and travelled to Venice at a young age.
 By 1690 he was in Rome, where he married Eleonora Paperi in 1693 and was reported to have eight children in 1709.

 Reuder became a member of the Bentvueghels with the nickname Leander.
 He died in Rome.